yorunohikari/Finish-it-First/README.md

 # Finish it First

 Finish it First is a Chrome extension that helps users stay focused and productive by restricting web browsing until they complete a daily quiz.
-The extension blocks access to websites until the user successfully answers a set of randomly generated questions.
+The extension blocks access to websites until the user successfully answers a set of randomly selected questions.
 Once the quiz is passed, the user can freely browse the web until the next day's quiz.

 ## Features

-- Daily quiz with randomly generated questions
+- Daily quiz with randomly selected questions
 - Blocks access to websites until the quiz is completed
 - Countdown timer for the next quiz
 - Stores quiz scores and completion dates
-- Customizable quiz settings (e.g., question count, difficulty)

 ## Installation